 - Helps employees know the organization better

-The onboarding helps the employee better know the organization, its values, its environment, its practices, and procedures.
+The onboarding helps the employee better know the organization, its values, its environment, its practices, and its procedures.

 - Helps employees be better productive